J-R4/silver-gold-server/api_doc.md

 Description =

-User can create their own todo
+Admin can create their own banner

 Request =